 Our staff is comprised of dedicated professionals with a broad depth of funeral and cremation experience.
 We will answer all your questions regarding your options for funeral and cremation services.
 Please feel free to contact any of our staff members at any time.

-The Westlock Funeral Home & Crematorium Ltd. was founded in the early 1920s by undertaker F.H.
+The Westlock Funeral Home was founded in the early 1920s by undertaker F.H.
 'Farmer' Steele, who was also mayor of Westlock and a Conservative candidate in the Pembina federal constituency.
 His business was taken over in 1928 by James Hunter and his wife Libby who also operated a hardware store and started the first ambulance service.

 Harry Peter bought the business in 1953 and did extensive renovations to the building, adding another stall to the garage and a new office and chapel to the old structure.